ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 ### about:blank {#blank}

-This specification registers one Problem Type, "about:blank".
+This specification registers one Problem Type, "about:blank", as follows.

 Type URI:
 : about:blank